 Safety Notes

-Always use marine‑grade batteries
+• Always use marine‑grade batteries (no “car” batteries, please!).

-Follow ABYC E‑11 wiring and protection guidelines
+• Follow ABYC E‑11 wiring guidelines.

 Need Another Tool?